ctfer-io/ctfd-chall-manager/webdocs/learn-more/mana/_index.md

 ```

 Detailed process:
-1. Check that *Mana Total* is greater than 0.
+1. Check that *Mana Total* is greater than 0;
-2. If mana is enable, check that the Source can afford the current *Mana Cost*.
+2. If mana is enabled, check that the Source can afford the current *Mana Cost*;
-3. If Source cannot afford the instance, the process end with error.
+3. If Source cannot afford the instance, the process end with error;
-4. Create the instance on Chall-Manager.
+4. Create the instance on Chall-Manager;
-5. Check that the instance is running on Chall-Manager.
+5. Check that the instance is running on Chall-Manager;
-6. If it's running correctly, end the process with success.
+6. If it's running correctly, end the process with success;
 7. If not, end process with an error.

 ## Synchronicity